ugracing/DATALOGGER-FILE-SORTING/README.md

 Then, another prompt will appear asking for the absolute path of a test csv file.
 Enter the path and click enter.

 After entering it and clicking enter, the required files will be created and added to the same directory as the test_file_sorting.py file.

+# HOW THE CODE WORKS

+The first step is putting the contents of the CONFIG file into a dictionary.
+The key is the ID of the device and the value associated is a list with all the other information.
+The CONFIG file is missing information about IDs 2006 and 2007 so they need to be added individually to the dictionary.

+Then the test file is read and put into a data structure.
+Aero pressure data (ID = 585) is not put into the same dictionary as the rest.
+The pressure data also has a sepparate fucntion to create the files, since it needs extra processing.

+The numbers in the file need to be converted from hex into dec.
+Also, every byte of data from the ECU needs to be flipped.